tsackton/taelgar/Gazetteer/Greater Sembara/Tyrwingha/Clawyn.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-A small village a few days ride south of [[Tafolwern]], known for its vineyards.
+A small village a few days ride south of [[Tafolwern]], in the gentle northern slopes of the [[Mostreve Hills]], known for its vineyards and wine.
+There is little here other than a small temple to the Mother